 This colour volume describes SDR video, which includes the majority of the production and distribution workflows used in the industry today.
 There are several combinations of values of these video properties that are used for this colour volume.
 Table 1 describes these combinations.
 Note there are several one-way operations that can be performed for this colour volume including bit depth reductions, colour sampling reductions, and full to narrow level range scale operations.

 The following system identifier tags are described:

 BT.709 YCC

 BT.709 RGB

-BT.709 RGB IMF
+FR709 RGB

 BT.601 525

 BT.601 625